team-gsri/.github/.github/CONTRIBUTING.md

-# Contributing to the GSRI Code of Conduct
+# Contributing to the GSRI Documentation Project

-FIXME : this document describes how to contribute to the COC
+We do not expect external contributions on this project, since it has a special purpose.

+If you have questions or suggestions, please contact us on [our discord server](https://discord.gg/bhMn4jd)